aloha-fim/kam_second/README.md

 -Bill Buffum, Boulder Road Runners

 - The App shows more than just running time records of the Zurich marathon.
-- Azure AI is introduced to improve the "mental" aspect of running a marathon.
+- We introduce the "mental" aspect of running a marathon.

 - A feature of uplifting and inspiration quotes is attached to the original dataset, on how each runner provides their reason for running the race.

-- This feature was embedded with Azure AI in python and postgres to provide recommendations for current and potential runners on how to succeed.
+- Azure AI created embeddings of this feature in python and postgres to provide recommendations for current and potential runners on how to succeed.

-- Runners can query what on their mind is causing a roadblock.
+- Runners can now query what on their mind is causing a roadblock.

-Azure AI will recommend runners who feel the same way and share their guidance to push through the mental challenge.
+Azure AI will recommend runners who feel the same way and share their guidance on how to push through the mental challenge.
 ```

 # Motivation for App